VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

      all files with prefix rule_ in folder dir.
      Supports an array of values separated by comma or specified via multiple flags.
      Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
+  -rule.defaultRuleType string
+     Default type for rule expressions, can be overridden by type parameter inside the rule group.
+Supported values: "graphite", "prometheus" and "vlogs". (default: "prometheus")
   -rule.evalDelay time
      Adjustment of the time parameter for rule evaluation requests to compensate intentional data delay from the datasource.Normally, should be equal to `-search.latencyOffset` (cmd-line flag configured for VictoriaMetrics single-node or vmselect). (default 30s)
   -rule.maxResolveDuration duration